 Rapid response is key to effective disease control

 Between July and December of last year, FAO assisted veterinary authorities in Uganda with the implementation of the EMPRES-i Event Mobile Application.
 The web-based app is currently available for Blackberry devices and phones with Android technology.
 Previously, one of the biggest challenges faced by Ugandan veterinary authorities in the surveillance and control of animal diseases was the timely reporting of data.
 There was a time-lag between when an infected animal was identified and when key data was delivered to laboratories.
 This created a considerable barrier in the process, as the effectiveness of disease control is determined largely by the speed of response.
 The EMA allows veterinary technicians to enter key epidemiological data into a global database directly from the field using their smartphones.

 For example, when a veterinary technician in the field examines an infected animal, they use the app to enter the epidemiological data, including photographs of the animal in question.
 The data, which is automatically geo-referenced, is collected in a report which is sent to the Global Animal Disease Information System (EMPRES-i).
 Once the report is received, the data is verified and validated, and it is either published on the EMPRES-i public website, or maintained in the internal database, depending on circumstances.

 The app also allows users direct access to the database.
 It provides a mapping functionality, called “near me,” that generates data on disease outbreaks in the surrounding areas.

 Part of the apps’ success comes from the fact that it has been specifically created taking into account the difficulties faced by developing countries in transmitting and storing data.
+While internet coverage can be limited in these areas, telephone networks have a wide signal and coverage.
 Moreover, even if a user temporarily loses phone signal, data can be stored in the device for a later transmission.